avohns/python-latex-moodle-quiz/README.md

 Encoding/Umlauts
 ----------------

 The `moodle`-package does not play nicely with utf-8 text encoding if you are using `pdflatex`.
 You can try to work around that by e.g. writing  German umlauts (Ä, Ö, Ü, ä, ö, ü, ß) in code (`\"A, \"O, \"U, \"a, \"o, \"u und \ss{}`).
+This may have been fixed in version 0.8 of the `moodle`-package.

-You should consider switching to `lualatex` which supports utf-8 encodings in combination with the `moodle`-package.
-On Windows you may still run into problems whit the `python`-package and utf-8 encoding, which can be resolved by manually resetting standard-i/o-encoding.
+If you experience encoing related problems, you should consider switching to `lualatex` which even supports utf-8 encodings in combination with older versions of the `moodle`-package.

+On Windows you may still run into problems with the `python`-package and utf-8 encoding, which can be resolved by manually resetting standard-i/o-encoding.
 Include this code snippet at the beginning of your `python` environment:
 ````python
 import sys
 sys.stdin.reconfigure(encoding='utf-8')